Identifying Preferences in the Clientele of a Coffeehouse

 Project Overview

-The owner of Cocoon Coffee & More has asked me to analyze his sales since he started the company in 2019.
-The current cash register system provides rudimentary insights in sales, but this is not always sufficient.
-Certain questions remain unanswered and an analysis with Python can change that.
-This project is also meant to gain familiarity with (big) data practices for a smaller company.
-It was my task to convey the advantages of this approach and, above all, answer the outstanding questions.
+The owner of Cocoon Coffee & More asked me to analyze sales since the company’s founding in 2019.
+The current cash register system provides only rudimentary insights, which often leave important questions unanswered.
+A more detailed analysis with Python could address these gaps.
+This project also served as an introduction to applying data practices in a smaller business environment.
+My task was to demonstrate the advantages of this approach and, above all, answer the client’s outstanding questions:

 - What are the bestselling products per category, per quarter and per year?